dojo/docs/dojox/mobile/TabBar.rst

 .. contents ::
     :depth: 2

 TabBar is a container widget that has typically multiple TabBarButtons which controls visibility of views.
 It can be used as a tab container.
-There was dojox.mobile.TabContainer in dojo-1.5, but it is obsolete.
+There was dojox/mobile/TabContainer in dojo-1.5, but it is obsolete.
 In dojo-1.6 or later, use TabBar instead of TabContainer.

 .. image :: TabBar.png